CMDY

 overview logo Overview

-The iShares Bloomberg Roll Select Broad Commodity ETF (CMDY) seeks to track the performance of the Bloomberg Roll Select Broad Commodity Index, providing broad exposure to a diversified basket of commodity futures across energy, metals, and agriculture sectors.
-It employs a rolling futures strategy to maintain exposure to these underlying commodities.
+The iShares Bloomberg Roll Select Broad Commodity ETF (CMDY) aims to provide diversified exposure to a broad range of commodities.
+It seeks to track the performance of the Bloomberg Roll Select Broad Commodity Index, which is designed to offer a diversified exposure across various commodity sectors including energy, precious metals, industrial metals, and agriculture.
+The ETF employs a futures-based strategy, rolling contracts to manage exposure and potentially mitigate contango or backwardation effects.

 Reputation and Reliability logo Reputation and Reliability